Psyhackological/HeartBeat/README.md

 ## Usage

-To use the project, follow these instructions:
+To utilize the project, adhere to the following steps:

-1. Obtain the dataset for heart disease prediction.
-The dataset should be in CSV format.
+1. Procure the dataset for heart disease prediction.
+The dataset needs to be in CSV format.
-2. Place the dataset file in the same directory as the project code.
+2. Position the dataset file in the same directory as the project code.
-3. Update the code to specify the correct dataset filename if necessary.
+3. If necessary, modify the code to indicate the appropriate dataset filename.
-4. Run the project code using Python.
+4. Execute the project code using Python.
-5. The program will train the models on the dataset and generate predictions.
+5. The program will then train the models on the dataset and formulate predictions.
-6. The accuracy of each model and its classification report will be displayed.
+6. The performance accuracy of each model and its respective classification report will be displayed.
-7. The average age of patients in the dataset will also be calculated and displayed.
+7. The program will also compute and display the average age of patients present in the dataset.

-Example usage:
+Example of how to use:

 ```bash
 python3 main.py